 You’ll need a degree in accounting preferably, though those who have completed HSC and a certification course may also practice.
 But you should have a thorough knowledge of tax laws applicable in the region you want to practice.

 A venture capitalist is someone with money to invest in business.
 As a venture capitalist therefore you should have the money to invest yourself or be able to source the money for the business.
 The capital may be sourced in the form of loan, investment and so on.
 Some resourceful individuals set up venture capitalist firms which specialize in obtaining loan and capital for small businesses.
 In order to do this, you should have a good knowledge of the money market, loans, rates of interest, application procedures, and laws relating to finance and contract.

 Some high net-worth individuals appoint specialists to manage their portfolio of investment.
 These specialists or professionals are called wealth managers.
 As a wealth manager, you may be called upon to do more than manage the investment portfolio.
 Your duties may extend to the entire estate of your client including writing of the will and estate management and disbursement.
 In order to become a wealth manager, you must have knowledge about the various investment channels, be aware about the latest market trends, and be knowledgeable about the laws regarding investment, capital sourcing, property, and inheritance to name a few.

 We’ve attempted collect and present all the diverse career options available to B.Commerce graduates.
 If you feel that we have missed out on some, please do let us know.
 It would be prudent to mention that many of these careers are overlapping and you may find yourself fulfilling more than one role.

-While that is par for course, BYN is always at your service bringing you interesting facts about education and HR.
+While that is par for course, BYN is always at your service bringing you interesting facts about education, HR, and career.